egel-lang/egel/man/egel.1.md

 ## DESCRIPTION

-Egel is an interpreted, interactive, eager-combinator  programming language that combines remarkable power with very clear syntax.
+Egel is an interpreted, untyped, functional programming language based on eager combinator rewriting that combines remarkable power with very clear syntax.

 Egel's basic functionality can be extended with your own modules written in C++.
 Those modules are dynamically loaded.